-The Company operates solely as a financing company and, therefore, there are no non-financial key performance indicators.
+The Company operates solely as a financing company and, therefore, there are no non-financial key performance indicators (KPI's).
 A review of the Group's non-financial key performance indicators is disclosed in the Annual Report and Consolidated Financial Statements of the key trading subsidiary of the Group, Electricity North West Limited ("ENWL").

-There have been no significant changes to the activity of the Company in the current period.
+Other than the repayment of the debt, there have been no significant changes to the activity of the Company in the year-ended 31 March 2022.